CanExport SMEs - Applicant’s guide

 CanExport SMEs may support paying for an interpreter to facilitate teleconference/videoconference meetings or in person interactions (when travel permits) with key contacts from target market(s).
 In your application, indicate the language for which you need interpretation.

-5.5 Category E: Contractual agreements, intellectual property protection, certification
+5.5 Category E: Contractual agreements, Product registration and Certification

-- Fees to obtain supplier diversity certification for companies that are owned by women (e.g., WeConnect International, WBE Canada), Indigenous Peoples, visible minorities (e.g., Canadian Aboriginal and Minority Supplier Council – CAMSC), or members of the LGBTQ2 community.
-The applicant must clearly demonstrate that the certification is targeted at a specific market and recognized in that market.
+- consists of fees required to obtain supplier diversity certification for companies that are owned by women (e.g., WeConnect International, WBE Canada), Indigenous Peoples, visible minorities (e.g., Canadian Aboriginal and Minority Supplier Council – CAMSC), or members of the LGBTQ2 community.
+The applicant must clearly demonstrate that the certification is for the Target market and recognized in that market.

 5.6 Category F: Consultant – Business, Tax and Legal advice

-CanExport SMEs may support paying a consultant for expert advice pertaining to your target markets.
+CanExport SMEs may support consultant and/or legal fees for expert business, tax or legal advice pertaining to your Target markets.

-- expert advice for digital and e-commerce marketing
+- Expert advice on digital and e-commerce marketing

 5.7 Category G: Consultant - Market research, feasibility studies, identification of key contacts, B2B facilitation

-CanExport SMEs may support paying a consultant to provide services or create products for international business development (IBD) for target market(s), namely:
+CanExport SMEs may support the costs for a consultant to provide services or create products for international business development (IBD) for Target market(s), namely:

 - export market research